How to optimise your website for AI search

 Reviews or testimonials with names and dates

-Not all AI companies use it yet, but adoption is growing
+Not all companies use it yet, but adoption is growing.
+You can read more about LLM.txt here.

 Why this matters